Canner/WrenAI/CONTRIBUTING.md

    - Ensure the new data source appears in the UI
    - Verify that the form works correctly
    - Test the connection to the new data source

-For a quick example of creating a data source connector, refer to [this issue](https://github.com/Canner/WrenAI/issues/492).

-### Wren Engine
-Please see [How to Add a New Data Source](https://github.com/Canner/wren-engine/blob/main/ibis-server/docs/how-to-add-data-source.md) for more information.